Fall Hazards for Pets

 As the weather gets colder, many people begin to prepare their vehicles and therefore, antifreeze is another common chemical to be careful of in fall.
 Mop up any spills immediately to keep your pet from possibly coming into contact with them.
 It may also be a good idea to wipe down your pet’s paws after they’ve been outside.

+Plants are another one of many fall hazards for pets.
 The changing leave can be very breathtaking, but autumn flora can be very dangerous for your pet.
-One thing that is important to watch out for is mushrooms.
+One thing to watch out for is mushrooms.
 These are very toxic to animals and make them very sick.
 If you have any wild mushrooms on your property, it is best to get rid of them to keep your pet from getting sick.
 Also, avoid letting your pet snack during walks.

 Although they may be fun to play in, avoid letting your pet in the pile of leaves because dead vegetation can harbor mold or bacteria and be very dangerous for them.
 Other plants to be aware of include chrysanthemums.

 Halloween candy can be very dangerous to your beloved pets.
 Chocolate, hard candies, raisins, macadamia nuts and anything with xylitol in it are very harmful to pets.
-It is important to keep these candies away from your pet.
+Make sure to keep these candies away from your pet.

 Cats, and in particular, black cats, are also in danger this time of year, so keep them safe and sound indoors.
 For more information on Halloween hazards, read our previous article, Halloween Holiday Health Hazards for Animals.